Semiparametric bivariate extreme-value copulas: Results

-In the year 2015, the LIGO\footnote{ Laser Interferometer Gravitational-Wave Observatory. } Scientific Collaboration and the Virgo Collaboration announced the first direct detection of a gravitational wave, produced by the merger of a binary black hole~\cite{Abbott2016}.
-The existence of gravitational waves, ripples in the fabric of space-time, was predicted by Einstein's theory of general relativity in 1916~\cite{CervantesCota2016} as a mathematical construct that many thought at that time to have no physical meaning.
+In 2015, the LIGO\footnote{Laser Interferometer Gravitational-Wave Observatory.} Scientific Collaboration and the Virgo Collaboration announced the first direct detection of a \gls{gw}, produced by the merger of a binary black hole~\cite{Abbott2016}.
+The existence of \glspl{gw}, ripples in the fabric of space-time, was predicted by Einstein's theory of general relativity in 1916 as a mathematical construct that many thought to have no physical meaning~\cite{CervantesCota2016}.
 It took nearly a century from its prediction and 60 years of search to experimentally ascertain the discovery, opening a new era for astronomy.

-Only the most extreme events in the Universe (supernovas, massive body mergers, Big Bang primordial fluctuations, etc.), in terms of energy, are able to generate gravitational waves strong enough to be detected by current experimental procedures, due to the small value of the gravitational constant~\cite{CervantesCota2016}, which expresses the rigidity of space-time.
-A significant amount of human and material resources is needed to detect gravitational waves.
-Specifically, sufficiently sensitive interferometers need to have arms several kilometers long.
-Additionally, in order to discriminate between true detections and spurious local signals (electromagnetic radiation, earthquakes, etc.), several detectors, highly separated from each other, are needed.
+Only the most extreme events in the Universe, in terms of energy, can generate \glspl{gw} strong enough to be detected by current experimental procedures due to the small value of the gravitational constant~\cite{CervantesCota2016}, which expresses the rigidity of space-time.
+A significant amount of human and material resources are needed to detect \glspl{gw}.
+Specifically, sufficiently sensitive interferometers need to have arms several kilometres long.
+Additionally, in order to discriminate between true detections and spurious local signals (like electromagnetic radiation or earthquakes), several detectors, far apart from each other, are needed.

-LIGO, settled in the United States, with two laboratories, was the first detector of a global advanced network that aims to increase accuracy and exhaustiveness of discoveries~\cite{Abbott2016}, soon to be joined by others, most notably Virgo, in Italy.
-Despite LIGO and Virgo joining efforts, the first detection was only reported by LIGO, since the Virgo facilities were not operating at that time for upgrading reasons.
-Since the first detection in 2015, a total of 50 events have been confirmed by the joint collaboration of LIGO and Virgo.
-All of them correspond to massive body mergers, mainly black holes and neutron stars.
+LIGO, settled in the United States, with two laboratories, was the first detector of an advanced global network that aims to increase discoveries' accuracy and exhaustiveness~\cite{Abbott2016}, soon to be joined by others, most notably Virgo, in Italy.
+Despite LIGO and Virgo joining efforts, it was LIGO that reported the first detection since the Virgo facilities were not operating at that time for upgrading reasons.
+Since the first detection in 2015, the collaboration of LIGO and Virgo has confirmed 50 events.
+They all correspond to massive body mergers, mainly black holes and neutron stars.

-\subsection{Data}
+\subsubsection{Data}